 A Window on the Soviet Breakup

-The Uzbek Cotton Affair was the biggest purge, and the last, in post-Stalin USSR.
-This tale of corruption and frustrated power preoccupied the dying Soviet Union and presaged its end.
+The Uzbek Cotton Affair has been in the post-Stalin USSR.
+Preoccupied by the dying Soviet Union and presaged its end.

 We address the external effects on public sector efficiency measures acquired using Data Envelopment Analysis.
 We use the health care system in Russian regions in 2011 to evaluate modern approaches to accounting for external effects.
 We propose a promising method of correcting DEA efficiency measures.
 Despite the multiple advantages DEA offers, the usage of this approach carries with it a number of methodological difficulties.
 Accounting for multiple factors of efficiency calls for more complex methods, among which the most promising are DMU clustering and calculating local production possibility frontiers.
 Using regression models for estimate correction requires further study due to possible systematic errors during estimation.
 A mixture of data correction and DMU clustering together with multi-stage DEA seems most promising at the moment.
 Analyzing several stages of transforming society’s resources into social welfare will allow for picking out the weak points in a state agency’s work.

 In the 1980s, she was a young Russian journalist.
 It was a question that he was on his case, and that he was on the same page.
 In the case of the population of the USSR, it’s not a problem.
 In 1988, For the first time, she read the article. of illness in the republic.
 These articles are caused by the political debate during the perestroika of the Soviet Communist party.
 Minkin was viciously attacked by the security authorities.
 However, it’s not a problem.

 The historical and political situation of Uzbekistan created a unique context where language

 and ethnicity do not completely overlap for all groups.
 The study focused on three groups of